 About Margo ...

-Her poetry was anthologized in Fightin’ Words (Heyday/PEN, 2014), and in 2012, she was commissioned by Shimon Attie (artist) and the San Francisco Arts Commission/Baleaf to create a poem for the Spiral of Gratitude public memorial to honor the families and friends of police officers who were killed or wounded in the line of duty.
+Margo's poetry was anthologized in Heyday/PEN's Fightin’ Words and in 2012, she was commissioned by Shimon Attie (artist) and the San Francisco Arts Commission/Baleaf to create a poem for the Spiral of Gratitude public memorial to honor the families and friends of police officers who were killed or wounded in the line of duty.
 Spiral of Gratitude is a permanent installation in the foyer of San Francisco’s Public Safety Building.
 The poem also appears on a plaque next to the Wall of Names.
-Check out Margo's interviews on Culture Connect TV and KPFA!

-Margo has taught writing for more than thirty years in the U.S., Britain, Mexico and Italy, including on M.F.A. writing programs at the University of San Francisco and New College, and fiction and nonfiction workshops at the University of California at Berkeley and Santa Cruz Extensions.
-She currently teaches workshops in San Francisco and at the University of California at Berkeley Extension, and poetry to children K-12 through California Poets in the Schools.
+Margo is currently the California Poets in the Schools Sonoma County Network Coordinator.
+Among other teaching artist residencies Margo facilitates healing through poetry and creative writing workshops, including for children and adults dealing with trauma, incarcerated and targeted youth and adults, medical professionals, and people with cancer and other life-threatening illnesses.
+She has taught writing for more than thirty years in the U.S., Britain, Mexico and Italy, including on M.F.A. writing programs at the University of San Francisco and New College, and fiction and nonfiction workshops at the University of California at Berkeley and Santa Cruz Extensions.
+Her workshops are also at writers.com.

 For more than a decade, Margo taught incarcerated men and women at San Francisco County Jail and San Quentin State Prison.
 She has taught writing to people challenged by cancer and other life-threatening illnesses at UCSF’s Art for Recovery and to medical professionals dealing with moral distress and work-related grief at Marin General Hospital.
 She has worked extensively with migrants, refugees, elders, and at-risk youth and adults.
 Margo also trains writing teachers and other professionals.